apache/spark/docs/cloud-integration.md

 operations are postponed until the job commit itself.
 As a result, task and job commit are much faster, and task failures do not affect the result.

-To switch to the S3A committers, use a version of Spark which includes the Hadoop-3.1+ binaries, and switch the committers through the following options.
+To switch to the S3A committers, use a version of Spark was built with Hadoop 3.1 or later, and switch the committers through the following options.

 ```
 spark.hadoop.fs.s3a.committer.name directory